RazorFlow/docs/src/content/js/guide/components/filter/filter_getvalues.md

 {{ anchor ("getAllInputValues", "Get all input values") }}
 #### Get all input values

-You can get all the input values at one go using {{ linkApi("FilterComponent", "getAllInputValues") }}:
+You can get all the input values at one go using {{ linkApi("js", "FilterComponent", "getAllInputValues") }}:

 ~~~
 var values = filter.getAllInputValues ();